top of page

 • Reducing erosion by leaving a layer of protective mulch

-Forestry mulching is eco-friendly and efficient — there’s no burning, hauling, or multiple steps.
+Forestry mulching is eco-friendly and efficient.
+There’s no burning, hauling, or multiple steps involved.
 The mulch left behind helps prevent erosion, retain soil moisture, and improve soil health over time.

 Forestry Mulching vs. Bush Hogging: A Side-by-Side Comparison